lukfugl/mp12/README.md

 ## IDEMPOTENT VIEW ##

-At any point, the full game state can be requested with a GET request to
+At any point, the full game state can be requested with a GET request to &lt;game path&gt;.
-<game path>.
 You will receive an immediate 200 OK response with a Game object.

 ## OBSERVERS ##

 (Intended for use by game viewer, but may be used by others.)

-At any point, an observer may be registered by POSTing to <game path>/observers.
+At any point, an observer may be registered by POSTing to &lt;game path&gt;/observers.
 This will begin a long-running unbounded HTTP response of type application/x-multi-json , which is a series of one-line json documents separated by newlines.